Profilerr

 What is the Sub-Tick System in CS2, and How Does It Work?

-So, what is a sub-tick exactly?
+So, what is a subtick exactly?
 Valve unveiled a video for the new Counter-Strike, introducing the concept of "Moving Beyond Tick Rate" with CS2 sub-tick system updates.
-This innovation means that the tick rates traditionally associated with shooting or moving are no longer crucial, as the server can now determine each player's specific actions between ticks.
+This innovation means that the CS2 tickrate traditionally associated with shooting or moving is no longer crucial, as the server can now determine each player's specific actions between ticks.

 Counter-Strike 2: Moving Beyond Tick Rate

-What it all means, and how does sub-tick work?
+What does it all mean, though?
 Essentially, the server recognizes the precise timing of every player's shot, jump, peek, or lack thereof.
 This enhancement aims to make gameplay in Counter-Strike smoother and more responsive than in previous versions.
-In theory, the system should've been even better than the old 128-tick rate servers, yet players keep complaining about being hit behind the corner or that their shots don't land where their crosshair is.
+In theory, the subtick vs 128-tick system should've been even better, yet players keep complaining about being hit behind the corner or that their shots don't land where their crosshair is.
 There is an explanation for this that we'll unveil further in the article.

 In matchmaking, CS:GO servers updated the data 64 times every second, translating to every 15.6 milliseconds.
 During each tick, the server and players' computers (clients) share and synchronize data, ensuring every participant experiences the same game state.
 However, for a quick game like Counter-Strike, where even a few milliseconds can mean hit or miss, the 64-tick rate system was not enough and received many justified complaints.